verath/holiday-hack-2017/story.md

 The above means we can forge our own cookie for any user without knowing the secret key.
-Since we are intersted in the admin account, we change the GUEST cookie that we currently so that it instead has a username property of "admin@northpolechristmastown.com".
+Since we are intersted in the admin account, we change the GUEST cookie that we currently have so that it instead has a username property of "admin@northpolechristmastown.com".
 We then change the ciphertext to the base64 encoded 16-byte string we obtained above.
 The plaintext value is kept as "", as that is the value we will get when decrypting our forged ciphertext: